AAccount/dictionary_jsefrontend/README.md

 - auto swap (default true): fcitx5 is fairly conservative for what it considers traditional Chinese.
 Unfortunately, this can be "too traditional" sometimes.
 Convert some of these ultra conservative forms to more normal traditional forms to avoid false negatives: "爲" -> "為", for example.
 - show tracer: (default false) show a blue border around UI elements.
 Useful for annoying UI debugging.
 - save hits (default true): save to the sqlite db when you last looked up a Chinese word and it had a dictionary entry

+Despite being an English Chinese dictionary, the UI is only available in English as the program is intended and designed by someone with only an English background and zero Chinese experience (where I started).

 ## Build instructions
 Checkout this repo, dictionary core, and cedict in the same folder.